leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

     - Install _GRUB_ on your distro
     - Use `ext4` or `Btrfs` for the OS and mount it on `/`
     - For the existing EFI partition created by macOS, keep `FAT32`, mount it on `/boot/efi` and use the flag `boot`. **Do not** format this one!
-6. Boot using the macOS USB stick and copy the EFI folder from this repo into the EFI system partition
+6. Boot using the macOS USB stick and copy the EFI folder from this repo into your EFI system partition
 7. Boot into Linux and install [rEFInd](https://www.rodsbooks.com/refind/index.html), it will allow you to boot into macOS, Windows and Linux
+8. [Download](https://github.com/leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/archive/refs/heads/main.zip) or clone this repository: `git clone https://github.com/leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore.git` to get my rEFInd theme and configuration
+9. Copy the folder `minimal-black` to `/boot/efi/EFI/refind/themes/`
-8. Configure rEFInd to your needs from Linux or macOS by modifying the `refind.conf` file located in the EFI system partition
+10. Configure rEFInd to your needs from Linux or macOS by modifying the `refind.conf` and `theme.conf` files located in the EFI system partition

 **If you want to learn more or need to do some troubleshooting, keep reading.**